CrIME IN ILLINOIS ONLINE HELP

 NIBRS Incident Definitions

-of a perpetrator of a serious criminal offense by a peace officer in the line
+perpetrator of a serious criminal offense by a peace officer in the line of

-and/or detention of a person against his/her will, or of a minor without the
+of a person against his/her will, or of a minor without the consent of his/her

 § Rape - The carnal knowledge of a person, without the